What is GST

 - Rent agreement (for rented premises) along with a NOC (No Objection Certificate) of owner.

-The procedure from making the application until the procurement of GST Registration takes about 5-7 days of time.
+The procedure from making the application until the procurement of New GST Registration Procedure takes about 5-7 days of time.

-What is the prescribed Fee for GST Registration?
+What is the prescribed Fee for GST Registration by Gov?

-There is no prescribed government fee for making an application for GST registration through the official government website.
+There is no prescribed government fee for making an application for GST number through the official government website.

-However, application for GST registration is not only a complex procedure but also require professional expertise.
-It always advised that a professional must be consulted for the making application for GST registration.
-Our team at Enterslice provides end to end with GST Registration services.
+However, application for registration is not only a complex procedure but also require professional expertise.
+It always advised that a professional must be consulted for the making application for GST registration procedure.
+Our team at Enterslice provides end to end with Registration services.

 What are the penalties of non-registration under GST regime?